persteenolsen/pso-gatsby-blog-one/src/posts/2026-06-07-python-fastapi-auth-ai-agent-render-two.md

 Python FastAPI with JWT Auth serving a Tool using AI Agent - hosted at Render Cloud by Webservice

-The AI Agent was created with a minimum of Langchain with Wikipedia and Calculator Tools available
+The AI agent, using minimal LangChain, follows a tool-calling pattern with access to Wikipedia and a calculator

 <p><a href="https://fastapi-jwt-auth-ai-agent-two.onrender.com/docs" target="_blank" title="FastAPI JWT Auth and an AI Agent">Try the demo by OpenAPI...</a></p>